 Whenever opening or closing your garage door, keep your eyes and ears open for anything that may seem out of the norm.
 Pay close attention to squeaks, grinding, scraping, or jerking movements or sounds that might need quick attention.
 The number one goal is keeping your garage door functioning smoothly and properly.

 2. Test garage door’s balance

 A garage door can only function properly when balanced.
 Save yourself from severe breakage by easily checking it manually.
 Simply pull the red cord or release handle and manually move the door halfway open.
 If the door doesn’t stay put, the balance needs to be handled immediately.

 The little things really do make a huge difference.
 Take the time to inspect your rollers, cables, and tracks to make sure they’re functioning correctly.
 Your cables play a huge safety role and replace any broken rollers immediately to ensure proper operation.
 Keeping your garage’s tracks clear of debris and objects also helps the function of your garage door opening and closing.

 4. Maintain lubrication

 Your garage door only requires an annual dose of lubrication and it doesn’t take any longer than 10 minutes.
-Garage door lubrication keeps the moving parts in your garage door to function fluently and sometimes a lot more quietly.
+Garage door lubrication is an easy maintenance tactic that keeps the moving parts in your garage door to function fluently and sometimes a lot more quietly.